Plan Your Business

 What is Market Research?

 Market research helps you determine the demand for the goods or services your business offers.
-It can help you identify your customers, what they want, and how much they will pay.
-Market research also helps identify any seasonal or location-specific trends that might affect your business.
+It can help you identify who your customers are, what they want, and how much they will pay.
+Market research can also help you identify any seasonal or location-specific trends related to your product or service.

 Why do I need market research?